openfootball/worldcup.json/README.md

 ```

-## Projects in the Real-World Using world_cup.json

-### World Cup 2018

-_Yes, you're more than welcome to send a pull request (PR) with your project!_

-* https://github.com/sportdb/footty -- command line tool in ruby; shows todays' matches or yesterdays' or tomorrows' or all past or all upcoming

-* https://github.com/geeknat/heyrussia -- command line tool in go; shows matches, stadiums, groups, standings, etc.

-_Feel free to add your project here!_

 ## Updates / Contributions Welcome - Please Update the Source Text Files

 Note: The JSON files get (auto-)generated using the football.db datasets, thus, **please do NOT